circleci/circleci-docs/jekyll/_cci2/executor-types.md

 ### Why Use The Docker Executor?
 - your application is self-sufficient
 - your application requires additional services to be tested
-- your application is distributed as a Docker Image (requires using [Remote Docker](building-docker-images))
+- your application is distributed as a Docker Image (requires using [Remote Docker][building-docker-images])
-- you want to use `docker-compose` (requires using [Remote Docker](building-docker-images))
+- you want to use `docker-compose` (requires using [Remote Docker][building-docker-images])

 ### Specifying Images
 Only public images on Docker Hub and Docker Registry are supported.
-If you want to work with private images/registries, please refer to [Remote Docker](building-docker-images).
+If you want to work with private images/registries, please refer to [Remote Docker][building-docker-images].

 Images for the Docker build system can be specified in a few ways: